+44 (0) 1392 725228

 - Research Intern, University of Exeter Mood Disorder's Centre, Jun - Oct 2010

-Katie is interested in depression and anxiety in children and adolescents, and has a particular interest in the relationship between poor mental health and physical health symptoms.
-Katie’s PhD is investigating the relationship between emotional disorder, poor school attendance, and presenting to paediatric clinics with physical symptoms.
+Katie is interested in depression and anxiety in children and adolescents, and has a particular interest in the overlap between mental and physical health.

 Research interests include: